 Bastrop is a somewhat small city located in the state of Louisiana.
 With a population of 10,278 people and five constituent neighborhoods, Bastrop is the 43rd largest community in Louisiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bastrop is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bastrop is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Bastrop who work in office and administrative support (13.25%), healthcare suport services (8.67%), and sales jobs (8.28%).
+Unlike some cities, Bastrop isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bastrop are a mix of both white- and blue-collar jobs.
+Overall, Bastrop is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Bastrop who work in healthcare suport services (15.98%), healthcare (8.92%), and food service (8.17%).

 Bastrop is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Bastrop is a very ethnically-diverse city.
 The people who call Bastrop home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bastrop residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bastrop include Irish, English, French, and German.
+Important ancestries of people in Bastrop include African, English, Irish, French, and German.

 The most common language spoken in Bastrop is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Tagalog and Spanish.